bsubercaseaux/twenty-four/README.md

 You can play with the mouse, by clicking on the two cards you want to operate, and then click on the operation below.

-However, I like to play with the keyboard, and I get to do better scores with it.
+However, I prefer to play with the keyboard, and I get to do better scores with it.
 To select cards with the keyboard, you can use the numbers 1-4.
 The number 1 maps to the leftmost card, the number 2 to the following and so on.
 More in general, to select a card you need to write the 1-index of that card in the screen.
 Then, you simply need to tap the operation.

 When a new card is created, it appears at the rightmost position.